 She is not alone.
 The obstacles Noboriguchi experienced can be common for many students in Japanese universities due to the lack of accessibility.

 Mark Bookman, a research fellow in Japanese Studies at the University of Tokyo who also relies on a wheelchair, resonates with Noboriguchi’s difficulties.
-He has studied in four different universities in Japan.

 "In a lot of cases, it's just run through standard faculties and you ask for the accommodation and the professor rounds with other professors and has a consultation meeting, and they decide if it's okay or not.
 And that was true at least when I was here in 2014," he said.